How do I route incidents to my staff members based on the queue(s) they have access to?

 For more information and specific steps for each of the actions listed above, refer to Answer ID 1840: Creating and Using Incident Queues.
 See also, the 'How to Route Incidents to Queues' section in online documentation.

-For more incident routing options, refer to the 'Rules for Routing Customer Support Questions' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For more incident routing options, refer to the 'Rules for Routing Customer Support Questions' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.